Open-Quran/quran/README.md

 # The Open Qur'an - Mobile App

 A demonstration app for Flutter that targets iOS, Android and shows how it can give a fantastic cross-platform experience.
-The Open Qur'an App was carefully built by [fabrikod](https://fabrikod.com) to take into account user expectations, input methods, and idioms for each platform, guaranteeing it is comfortable on all of them.
+The Open Qur'an App was carefully built by [fabrikod](https://fabrikod.com) team to take into account user expectations, input methods, and idioms for each platform, guaranteeing it is comfortable on all of them.

 ### About Fabrikod